Changing the nameservers on a .it domain name

 - Query failed

-Tip: To ensure that your new nameservers are resolving correctly you can use a DNS validation tool, you can find a DNS validator tool by performing a web search.
+To ensure that your new nameservers are resolving correctly, you can find and use a DNS validation tool by performing a simple web search.